lyuwenyu/PDLL/README.md

 ## About PDLL

 PDLL is a python deep learning library.
+Details in [achitecture](./docs/achitecture.md).

 Module | Description
 ---|---